A Manifesto for Today!

 With Raymond Williams’s centenary and strong links between Professor Daniel G. Williams and Seren Dyfed, Raymond Williams’s collaborative 1968 Manifesto became an obvious starting point for understanding the nature of a political and social manifesto.
 A group of students from some of Carmarthenshire’s sixth forms have been provided with free copies of the 1968 Manifesto by Verso and the Hay Festival provided free access to the video of Daniel’s recent discussion of the prescience and relevance of Raymond Williams’s work with Michael Sheen and Leanne Wood.

-In two follow up online sessions two post graduate students from Swansea, Tomos Williams and Eve Johnson, facilitated discussions with the students on the themes and ideas they think would be important in Manifesto for their generation.
+In two follow up online sessions postgraduate students from Swansea, Eve Johnson, Tomos Williams (2021), Angharad Williams (2022), facilitated discussions with the students on the themes and ideas they think would be important in Manifesto for their generation.
 Over the summer the students have paired together to research and explore their chosen themes.
 Collaborative work being an important aspect of the project which is something not often undertaken by students in discrete subjects at A level.

 The students will hopefully meet face-to-face in the Autumn and be in a position to share their work and post the progress as part blog as part of the centenary celebrations of Raymond Williams’s work.
 Ultimately, the work will be presented to local councillors and politicians as the first step in creating a young person’s vision of the future they want in Carmarthenshire, Dyfed, Wales and beyond.